drewf24/world-airbnb/writeup/writeup.md

 room, and 42 days for entire home/apartment.
 The range for shared room type is the highest with 341 days.

-Therefore, we will conduct a linear model to show the influence of room type on availability with entire home/apt as be our baseline:
+Therefore, entire home/apt will be our baseline for the linear model to show the influence of room type on availability.

-Creating a linear model to predict Airbnb availability by room type.
 It is first important to discuss the assumptions we are making when performing this regression.
 We are assuming each room type is independent because the availability of one room type doesn’t affect the availability of another room type.

 In addition to independence, there are other assumptions that need to be discussed.
-Thus, a residuals plot will be made:
+Thus, a residuals plot is shown below:

 ![](writeup_files/figure-gfm/lm_avail_borough_aug-1.png)<!-- -->